a-dev-mobile/turn_gen/README.md

 # TurnGen

-TurnGen is a set of scripts, combined into a command line tool, all scripts are written in dart language and designed for dart(flutter) developers, this tool simplifies some tasks for us, such as:
+TurnGen is a set of scripts combined into a command line tool, all scripts are written in dart language and executed instantly, they are designed to minimize boilerplate code and simplify different tasks, such as

 - Working with Enum classes
 - Creating different methods in the Data class without using build_runner
-- Generating links of all files from the assets folder
+- Generating links to all files in the assets folder

-## How to use

 ## Install

-To use TurnGen, you only need TurnGen by adding it to the `pubspec.yaml` file as a `dev_dependencies`:
+To use TurnGen, simply add TurnGen to the `pubspec.yaml` file as `dev_dependencies`:

 For a Flutter project:

 ```shell